 Plant-for-the-Planet was founded in 2007 by nine year old Felix Finkbeiner and has already empowered more than 34,000 children worldwide in 193 countries to stop Climate Change with science, leadership, and planting trees.
 They have planted 14 billion; their goal is 1,000 billion by 2020.
 We all need to help!

 Climate Change for Families was founded in 2013 to bring the work of Plant-for-the-Planet to the U.S., beginning in Washington State.
 It is now working with Climate Change Recovery in Oregon and with other organizations to give children in more states and countries the opportunity to protect and change our future.

 Climate Change for Families has already led several Academies inspiring children to serve the Pacific Northwest as Ambassadors for Climate Justice.
 For more information focused on the Northwest, especially Washington State, visit: ClimateChangeforFamilies.com.

-Just as important, Climate Change for Families and Plant for the Planet have trained these children and youth to advocate for our future with everyone from their friends to elected officials.
-In 50 countries, children have become Climate Justice Ambassadors at free one-day Academies.
-In addition to this site, learn more about Plant for the Planet at https://www.plant-for-the-planet.org/en/home.
+Just as important, Climate Change for Families and Plant-for-the-Planet have trained these children and youth to advocate for our future with everyone from their friends to elected officials.
+In 66 countries, children have become Climate Justice Ambassadors at free one-day Academies.
+In addition to this site, learn more about Plant-for-the-Planet at https://www.plant-for-the-planet.org/en/home.

 1) Have youth educate their communities on Climate Change & Climate Recovery,